 Allie knew that she wanted a large, dramatic, trailing bouquet for herself.
 When the florist delivered the bouquet to the room her eyes lit up, she couldn’t believe that it was more beautiful than even she had imagined.
 The ceremony is now about to begin…

 Love, love, love the juxtaposition of the Chinese vases with the lemon trees and the carpets.
 It was even better than I had even hoped.

 A mandolin and guitar greeted the newlyweds and guests with classic Neopolitan folk music as they exited the church.
 When the festivities were finished at the church the duo lead everyone to the cocktail hour garden to begin the celebration.

 The reception location is on top of a cliff overlooking the sea, the mountains and the Amalfi Coast.
 They have an amazing infinity pool which allowed for such stunning photos.
 It looks as if the couple is floating somewhere between the water and the sky.

 The tables were set using collected, mismatched blue and white patterned porcelain plates.
 These in turn echoed the Chinese ginger jars and vases of the centerpieces.
 I felt that we needed to bring a little of the color from the floral centerpieces to the plate level which was the inspiration for the pink water tumblers.
-In my mind boho feels collected and found.
+In my mind boho feels collected, mismatched and found.

 The table runner was originally a light weight cotton bed throw.
 The moment I saw it I knew that it had to be the runner for the table, that it would be the element that pulled everything together.
-I had the bed throws cut up into strips and since the fabric is double faced, the light grey border is actually just the fabric turned over to form the border.
+I had the bed throws cut up into strips and since the fabric is double faced, the light grey border is actually just the fabric turned over to form the border and stitched.